laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 As an engineer by training, I could have pursued a career in aeronautics rather than becoming a scientist in neuroscience.
 However, thanks to my mathematics professor Manuel Samuelides, I discovered neural networks at the end of my engineering studies.
 This developped a curiosity for me, and thanks to him, I was also able to study in a mastere of cognitive sciences (now called CogMaster) in 1998.
 I particularly want to acknowledge Jean Petitot - in his course I discovered how natural image statistics could link to principles in the central nervous system.
 This was a vivid revelation, and I'm grateful for his guidance in my academic path.
 Today's seminar represents a return to these roots, as I'll present my research progress since my mastere thesis on this very topic.

+Today, I will address our current knowledge about horizontal connectivity rules in V1.
+Why is this important?
+As a matter of fact, one main function of sensory systems, such as the pivotal role of the primary visual cortex for vision, is to bind together the different visual features to help ultimately build a global perception.

 {{< /speaker_note >}}

 </section>